MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 Remove the existing `listen = /run/php/php8.3-fpm.sock` line, or comment it by adding a `;` comment character at the beginning of the line.
 Then add a new `listen = 9000` line.
-This will instruct PHP FPM to listen on port 9000 rather than using the Unix domain socket file:
+This will instruct PHP-FPM to listen on port 9000 rather than using the Unix domain socket file:

 ```